Do students embrace a ‘consumerist ethos’?

 There is a lot more wrapped up in this than just a question about the impact of tuition fees.
 As pedagogy has evolved, the idea that students should see themselves as undergoing a passive teaching experience has been increasingly rejected; instead they have been invited to see themselves as stakeholders or partners in a process, which in turn justifies them in making demands as to outputs.
 When you then add fees it becomes increasingly complex, as was shown in a 2011 Guardian online live chat in which the contributors could not easily agree on what status students have within the system.
 Perhaps the important thing to take away from all this is that students are now much more emancipated participants in higher education, entitled to form their own views as to what to expect from it.
 Whether that becomes a ‘consumerist ethos’ probably depends on how universities present the experience.
 The rush by English (and other) higher education institutions to push fees to the permitted upper limits has perhaps encouraged students to nurture ‘consumerist’ instincts.

 Overall, we need to take a step away from presenting higher education mainly as a financial issue: funding, fees, pay.
 These are important, but they are not the essence.
-Right now a dispassionate observer might not recognise this, and that is a problem.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Right now a dispassionate observer might not recognise this, and that is a problem.higher education comment below, or link to this permanent URL from your own site.